melitele/byways/contents/about.md

 template: about.jade
 ---

-Welcome to [scenicbyways.info] - an open source initiative to restore to the public the content of recently closed byways.org website.
+Welcome to [scenicbyways.info] - an open source initiative to restore to the public content of the discontinued byways.org website.

 byways.org was a website established to promote a collection of 150 byways designated by the US Secretary of Transportation.
 But it was doing much more than that - it presented comprehensive